Board of Directors

 District 5 seat will be next up for election in 2022.

 Phone: (907) 322-4391

-John Sloan was elected in June 2007 and is the board Secretary.
+John Sloan was elected to the board in June 2007 and is currently the board's Vice Chairman.
 He retired from the Delta/Greely School District in 2002 after teaching for 21 years.
-John owns and operates the Buffalo Center Drive-In in Delta Junction.
-John has been active in the Delta community since 1981 when he and wife Linda arrived.
+John owns/operates the Buffalo Center Drive-In in Delta Junction.
+He has been active in the Delta community since 1981, when he and his wife, Linda, arrived.
 They raised four children in Delta, which offered the opportunity to be involved in various youth and community activities.
-John has served on the Delta Greely Hockey Assoc. board of directors, coached hockey, little league and girl's softball.
-He has also been a member of the Delta Junction City Council, LEPC, Delta Lion's Club and Delta Chamber of Commerce.
-In 2005, John traveled to Sri Lanka with a small group from Fairbanks to aid in the Tsunami Relief effort and then returned later that year to visit friends he made there.
+John has served on the Delta Greely Hockey Assoc. board of directors, coached hockey, little league and girls' softball.
+He has also been a member of the Delta Junction City Council, LEPC, Delta Lion's Club, Delta Chamber of Commerce and Pioneers of Alaska Igloo 35.
+In 2005, John traveled to Sri Lanka with a small group from Fairbanks to aid in the Tsunami Relief Effort and has since returned two more times.
 John enjoys reading, kayaking, biking and snowboarding.
-District 6 seat will be up for election in 2013.

-Phone: (907) 683-2411
+Phone: (907) 290-5858